 Psychology: Online Bachelor's Degree

 An online bachelor's degree program in psychology can help you understand human behavior and the brain.
 Find out what you can do with your degree, what to expect from a degree program and what the job outlook is for graduates.
-Schools offering Psychology degrees can also be found in these popular choices.

 What Are Some Program Details?

 Depending on whether you attend classes part- or full-time, it can take you as little as four years to complete a psychology program leading to a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.).
 Typical courses you might encounter in an online bachelor's degree program in psychology include general, developmental, social, cognitive, abnormal and experimental psychology.
 You also may be required to complete an internship at a school-approved facility.
 Through your elective courses, you may be able to specialize in an area of psychology, such as school, clinical, counseling or industrial-organizational psychology.
 These are the four specialties recognized by the APA.

 |Degrees Available||Bachelor of Science or Bachelor of Arts degree|

 |Possible Careers||Social work, public relations, psychologist, personnel administration, counseling|

 What Can I Do With an Online Bachelor's Degree in Psychology?